 If you aren't able to keep money in your bank account or the same room without the temptation of spending, you can allow someone you trust to hold the money.

 The next tip came unexpectedly when I began to work at my high school.
 Our first check did not come until a month and a half later.

 So I began to live off the money I already had.

 Tip #2 Give yourself a weekly/ biweekly budget

 Do you use public transportation, buy your lunch everyday and pay someone to do your hair?

-If you are in walking distance from your destination, the way I was from my high school, waking up a bit earlier can save you $27.5 every week.
+If you are in walking distance from your destination, waking up a bit earlier can save you at least $27.5 every week.